dmojdehi/SwiftGlobe/readme.md

 # SwiftGlobe

-An interactive 3D globe for iOS, tvOS, and MacOS X.  Built in Swift 3.1 using SceneKit.
+An interactive 3D globe in SceneKit for iOS, tvOS, and MacOS X.  Built in Swift 5 with XCode 11.4.

+Requires iOS 11, tvOS 11, macOS 10.13 (High Sierra)

 ![Screenshot on MacOS X](macos_screen.png)![Screenshot on iOS](ios_screen.png)![Screenshot on tvOS](tv_screen.png)